hindu-comm/mail_stream_advaita-l/2017/08/Dakshinamurthystotra/102__Praveen_R._Bhat.md

 > with the first verse of the Stotra.
 As far as I could judge, he is
 > interpreting the Stotra exactly on the lines of SDV !!!
 >
-​I have my own ways to interpret unless specifically said otherwise, which most who have discussed with me know by now.
+I have my own ways to interpret unless specifically said otherwise, which most who have discussed with me know by now.
 If I see a rope-snake or especially dream example used, I will be convinced of DSV.
 For what its worth, there need not be a distinct bheda between prakriyAs in any major